JClarke-96/eng84_devops_docker/README.md

 - `docker ps -a` to obtain container ID
 - `docker commit container_ID repo_name` to commit container
 - `docker push repo_name:tag` to push to DockerHub

+## Automate the build steps of nginx images
+- Create a `Dockerfile` to run a set of instructions
+- Use nginx as base image
+- Copy app1 to index.html location
+- Expose required port for base image
+- Execute nginx command
+- `docker build -t repo_name .` to build image from repo
+- `docker run -d -p 80:80 image_name`

+## Docker build app task
+### Docker Hub and webhook
+- Create Docker Hub repository
+- Create Google Script to send an email on responce
+- Add webhook with the Google Script to trigger on push